 How is ringworm diagnosed

 Ringworm diagnosis is confirmed via both assessment of the affected area by the doctor and laboratory tests.
 Visual assessment of the affected skin is not sufficient on its own to confirm ta diagnosis, since many signs and symptoms can be confused with other skin diseases.
 Therefore, doctors will typically collect samples of any suspicious areas (skin, hair, and nails) to be analyzed microscopically.

 The classic diagnosis of dermatophytosis happens with two tests: the first is a direct test, in which the samples are observed in a microscope as soon as they arrive at the laboratory.
 The second is a culture test, in which the collected sample is placed in a suitable environment so that fungi can grow, confirming the diagnosis.

 Another complementary test that can be carried out is a Wood's lamp exam, in which a UV light is applied to the affected region in order to verify if fluorescence happens.
 This is because some fungi react to the presence of UV light, allowing them to be identified more easily.

-In most cases, treatment for ringworm is topical, so the doctor may recommend lotions or cremes that have antifungal properties, with ingredients like clotrimazole or miconazole.
-In case of more extensive lesions or in the case of nail or scalp ringworm, oral antifungal medication may also be necessary.
+In most cases, ringworm is treated with topical medication.
+The doctor may prescribe an antifungal lotion or cream like clotrimazole or miconazole.
+In cases of more extensive, spreading lesions or in the case of nail or scalp ringworm, oral antifungal medication may also be necessary.

-The best oral medication to treat tringworm are terbinafine and griseofulvin, both of which should only be used under doctor prescription.
+The best oral medication to treat ringworm are terbinafine and griseofulvin, both of which should only be used under doctor prescription.
 Griseofulvin should not be used to treat ringworm in children.